open-telemetry/opentelemetry-specification/specification/api-tracing.md

 ## Tracer

-A `Tracer` is the code responsible for how `Spans`s are started and it exposes the API which [library developers][] use when instrumenting their code.
-The API MUST allow the [application developers][] to configure or specify the implementation at runtime, the default full implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.
+A `Tracer` is the code responsible for starting `Spans`s and it exposes the API which [library developers][] use when instrumenting their code.
+The API MUST allow the [application developers][] to configure or specify the implementation at runtime.
+The implementation is referred to as the SDK in this spec, which is used by all instrumented code within the program.

 A `Tracer` is more than just the code though.
 Each `Tracer` has a name and a resource attached to it.
 The API must provide [library developers][] a way to